indimail/indimail-virtualdomains/.github/README-indimail.md

 # svc -u /service/qmail-send.25
 ```

-If you do not use vdelivermail and want to use your own delivery agent?
-Fear not by using ismaildup(1). ismaildup expects the email on standard input and is easily scriptable like the example below in a .qmail file.
+If you do not use <b>vdelivermail</b> and want to use your own delivery agent?
+Fear not by using <b>ismaildup</b>(1). <b>ismaildup</b> expects the email on standard input and is easily scriptable like the example below in a .qmail file.

 `|ismaildup /usr/bin/maildirdeliver /home/manny/Maildir/`